top of page

 POLICY ISSUES

-This campaign launched March 11, 2025.
-Since the beginning, we’ve talked about taking a different path to achieve a different result.
-I intend to look at past, current, and future legislation through a lens of restore, reform, and repeal.
-What legislation has passed that negatively impacts our country and that needs to be repealed?
+This campaign launched on March 11, 2025.
+Since the beginning, we’ve talked about taking a different path to a different outcome.
+We intend to look at past, current, and future legislation through a lens of restore, reform, and repeal.
 What has been taken away that should be restored?
-And lastly, what in our political system needs to be reformed?
+What in our political system needs to be reformed?
+And lastly, what legislation has been passed that negatively impacts our country and needs to be repealed?

 This isn’t your typical campaign, and this isn’t your typical issues section.
-Our intent wasn’t to tell people what to think, but rather to listen to their concerns.
+Our intent when we started this campaign wasn’t to tell people what to think, but rather to listen to their concerns.
 In response to what we heard, this is our plan to improve the lives of the people we seek to serve.

 Education